 If we go back to Toyota, our company for comparison, they are the state of art of a learning organization, with their Kata thinking ; not only teach others, but also teach others how to teach.

-Learning Organization and of course any other method need to start with the problems within the organisation, to even have the possibility to make it flourish.
+Learning Organization and of course any other method needs to start with the problems within the organisation, to even have the possibility to make it flourish.
 These problems are most probably only symptoms, so we need to ask multiple why in order to find and solve all the root causes.
 This is the only possible way to act systemically, everything else is guessing, since symptoms are impossible to solve.

 Optimising the parts/layers in any direction by trying to close gaps, will only sub-optimise on the whole, the same as trying to solve symptoms will.
 Learning Organization is therefore no exception, but can of course be systemic if at the same time root causes are solved.
-This goes for any method, but that is called luck, since no one can profe why it worked at this specific company or part of the company, since it always depends on the context.
+This goes for any method, but that is called luck, since no one can prove why it worked at this specific company or part of the company, since it always depends on the context.
 This also means that it will impossible to copy it to another company since we never know what root causes were solved in the first place and is the reason why Best practices do not work, even though the context looks exactly the same.
-Here is how it will look in our map with the sub-optimising areas from Learning Organization:
+Here is how it will look in our map with the added sub-optimising areas from Learning Organization: